Mass–energy equivalence: Radioactivity and nuclear energy

 While E = mc^{2} is useful for understanding the amount of energy potentially released in a fission reaction, it was not strictly necessary to develop the weapon, once the fission process was known, and its energy measured at 200 MeV (which was directly possible, using a quantitative Geiger counter, at that time).
 The physicist and Manhattan Project participant Robert Serber noted that somehow "the popular notion took hold long ago that Einstein's theory of relativity, in particular his equation E = mc^{2}, plays some essential role in the theory of fission.
 Einstein had a part in alerting the United States government to the possibility of building an atomic bomb, but his theory of relativity is not required in discussing fission.
 The theory of fission is what physicists call a non-relativistic theory, meaning that relativistic effects are too small to affect the dynamics of the fission process significantly."
 There are other views on the equation's importance to nuclear reactions.
 In late 1938, the Austrian-Swedish and British physicists Lise Meitner and Otto Robert Frisch—while on a winter walk during which they solved the meaning of Hahn's experimental results and introduced the idea that would be called atomic fission—directly used Einstein's equation to help them understand the quantitative energetics of the reaction that overcame the "surface tension-like" forces that hold the nucleus together, and allowed the fission fragments to separate to a configuration from which their charges could force them into an energetic fission.
 To do this, they used packing fraction, or nuclear binding energy values for elements.
 These, together with use of E = mc^{2} allowed them to realize on the spot that the basic fission process was energetically possible.

 Einstein's equation written

 According to the Einstein Papers Project at the California Institute of Technology and Hebrew University of Jerusalem, there remain only four known copies of this equation as written by Einstein.
 One of these is a letter written in German to Ludwik Silberstein, which was in Silberstein's archives, and sold at auction for $1.2 million, RR Auction of Boston, Massachusetts said on May 21, 2021.

+Einstein first published the equation using lowercase 'c' instead of upper case 'V' in 1907.
+In later papers he adopted the now common notation.
+The original off-prints from Jahrbuch der Radioaktivität und Elektronik are rare and one is on sale for $60,000.